Anything for Jackson: Development

-The film was initially conceived when director Justin G. Dyck and screenwriter Keith Cooper - both fans of the horror genre - had met to discuss how to add a "fresh take" on an exorcism film, their idea was to do the opposite of an exorcism.
+The film was initially conceived when director Justin G. Dyck and screenwriter Keith Cooper, who are both fans of the horror genre, had met to discuss how to add a "fresh take" on an exorcism film, their idea was to do the opposite of an exorcism.
 Dyck and Cooper had previously collaborated on several made for television Christmas films.
 Dyck had accepted most of these projects as a means to gain experience and reputation, with the end goal being to fund Anything for Jackson.
 Dyck cited The Omen, The Changeling, The Shining, and What Dreams May Come as inspiration.
 Cooper had studied dream analysis while writing early drafts of the script.
 Early variations of the script followed the parents instead of the grandparents, but this was later changed as both opted to do something they had not seen in a film before.

 Pre-production

 Sheila McCarthy was first cast before any financing was acquired.
-The filmmakers approached Julian Richings for the role of Henry once they received funding, which was written with Richings in mind.
+Once they received funding, the filmmakers approached Julian Richings for the role of Henry, which was written with Richings in mind.
 Dyck and Cooper worked with their associate producer Rebecca Lamarche to cast the rest of the film.